 Instances with no configured email addresses set up will not receive prior notice for upgrades.
 Minor upgrades, defined as any upgrade in which either of the first two digits do not change, do not currently trigger a notification.

 For more information, please refer to the Upgrading On-Demand Instances knowledge base article.

 Backup Storage Policy

 SugarCRM backs up all hosted production instances on a nightly basis.
 All active instances are backed up nightly and each of those backups are retained for 30 days.
 In addition, backups are taken immediately preceding upgrades and are also retained for a 30-day period.
 Please note that backups cannot be made available for instances hosted in SugarCRM's demo environment and nightly backups of these instances are not performed.

 If a customer either migrates from On-Demand to an On-Site deployment or allows their subscription with SugarCRM to expire, their On-Demand instance will be archived.
 Once archived, a final backup of the instance will be retained for a period of 90 days at which point, the instance files and data will be completely deleted.
 If this instance data is needed within the 90-day timeframe, please open a support case, or if you are no longer a customer, email firstname.lastname@example.org to request the files.

 Security Patch and Communication Process

-Upon discovering a security vulnerability, a fix will be developed by our engineering department.
+Upon discovering a security vulnerability in the Sugar application, a fix will be developed by our engineering department.
 Following the successful testing of the fix by our quality assurance department, a hotfix will be developed.
 The On-Demand hotfix deployment process then begins immediately.
 SugarCRM's commitment is to secure all On-Demand instances from a known vulnerability before publicly disclosing the vulnerability.